What Makes A Good Investment?

 So, stay the course (but be ready to pivot when necessary), keep the pitch doc really simple, get familiar with the various types of investments you will likely encounter, and sell, sell, sell.
 Maybe you’ve heard this before, but sales solves (almost) every problem!
 Good luck!

 P.S.
-If you have a business that fulfills the above concepts, give me a ring at Lee@tidewaterservices.net and I’ll look it over.
+If you have a business that fulfills the above concepts, reach out using our Contacts page and I’ll look it over.